Skylab 4 experiment and the day astronauts rioted in space: Myth or reality?

 After all that, communications were agreed between the crew and the control, where it was possible to better clarify what happened and it was agreed to give the astronauts a little more autonomy.

 The Skylab 4 crew returned to Earth on February 8, 1974, after completing their fourth spacewalk.
-They arrived with a productivity record for their tasks that exceeded 150%.
+They arrived with a productivity record of their tasks that exceeded 150%.

 But despite that, the mission was recorded in history by these errors that aroused suspicions.
-“Every time someone talks about that flight, the strike arises.
-I’m sure God will ask me when I get to Heaven, if that’s where I’m going, about what happened.”
-Said Edward Gibson in an interview with the BBC.
+“Every time someone talks about that flight, the strike comes up.
+I’m sure God will ask me when I get to Heaven, if that’s where I’m going, what happened,” Edward Gibson said in an interview with the BBC.

 bp